 - After reading the introduction, did you find yourself motivated to read further?

-- Are the core concepts of the submission clearly defined?
+- Are the different components of the submission coherent with one another?

 - Is the logic behind the hypotheses persuasive?

 - Is extant literature appropriately reflected in the submission, or are critical references missing?

 - Do the hypotheses or propositions logically flow from the theory?

 Method (empirical papers)

 - Are the research design, case selection, sample, and other aspects of the methods explained and justified?
 Are the phenomena of interest captured well?

 - Are the sample and variables appropriate for the hypotheses?

 - Are the data collected in an appropriate, transparent, and well justified manner consistent with the analytical technique(s) applied?